 Aubergines are actually quite perishable, being sensitive to both heat and cold.
 Store them whole in a plastic bag and store in the refrigerator, where they will keep for a few days.
 If you cut an aubergine before you store it, it will decay quickly.
 Once cooked, aubergines can be stored in the fridge for up to three days.

 Aubergines are a member of the nightshade family (Solanaceae), which includes bell peppers, tomatoes and potatoes.
 Research suggests a link between aggravated arthritic symptoms and the consumption of these types of foods.
-Although no case-controlled studies confirm these findings, some individuals consuming nightshade-family vegetables experience an aggravation of arthritic symptoms and may benefit from limiting or avoiding these foods.
+However, to date there have been no case-controlled studies to confirm these findings, although some individuals report that when avoiding or limiting these nightshade-family vegetables they experience some relief from their arthritic symptoms.

 Aubergines contain significant amounts of oxalate.
 Individuals with a history of oxalate-containing kidney stones should avoid overconsuming them.